timzzy/conflict-resolution/README.md

 #Reviews from apple datasets contains reviews from both apple applications

-#Average run time - 50minutes
+#Average run time - 50 to 160 minutes depending on computing resources

 #About seventeen python modules specified in the notebooks needs to be installed on the host machine to run the implementation